 Focus Sessions & Productivity Tracker

 One area that appealed to me is the optional timer.
-Ideally, I liked to complete a session of 40+ minutes and then take a short break.
+Ideally, I like to complete a session of 40+ minutes and then take a short break.
 When you hit your time mark the system provides a slight chime and the music stops.
-I find using the timer makes me want to complete the session without succumbing to the typical interruptions like email, phone calls and #Slack.
+I find using the timer makes me want to complete the session without succumbing to the typical interruptions like email, phone calls, and #Slack.
 I would be more interested in seeing something like a Pomodoro Technique where I could count sessions or have an overall time goal.

 You also have the option of using the Productivity Tracker and rating your productivity on a simple scale if your session was over 20 minutes.
 This rating may appeal to some people, but I didn’t think it provided much value for me other than the timer.